sjoerdvandommelen/id5415/collections/_id5415/1-1-self-study.md

 tags:
 - prototyping
 - iot
 introduction: In this module, the self-study material focus on Prototyping and the Internet of Things' technology stack.
 We explore the purpose of a functional prototype, in close connection to feasibility testing.
-Then, we look at connected products, there main characteristics and why they often require a (partially) functional prototype.
+Then, we look at connected products, their main characteristics and why they often require a (partially) functional prototype.
 Finally, we introduce the concept of Internet of Things (IoT), the technology backbone of connected products.
 ---

 ---